 At Fred Hutch, we have a daring vision: a world that’s free of cancer.
-To make it happen, we are relying on the talents of more than 3,000 dedicated faculty and staff who work at the top of their game every day.
+To make it happen, we are relying on the talents of more than 5,700 dedicated faculty, clinicians and staff who work at the top of their game every day.
 From our president and division leaders to our Board of Directors, meet the leaders who are guiding us to bigger, bolder breakthroughs.

 A world-renowned scientist, highly respected oncologist and successful cancer center leader, Dr. Lynch is motivated by the patients he’s treated to break down silos and free the scientific creativity that will spark new cures.
 Dr. Lynch holds the Raisbeck Endowed Chair for the Fred Hutch president and director.

-Dr. Niki Robinson is responsible for organizational strategy, operational excellence, and the safety and wellbeing of our employees and community at Fred Hutch.
+Dr. Robinson is responsible for organizational strategy, operational excellence, and the safety and wellbeing of our employees and community at Fred Hutch.
 She leads several teams that support and accelerate its science.
-These teams include Human Resources, Marketing & Communications, Strategic Planning, Government & Community Relations, Business Development, Internal Audit & Risk Management, Center Information Technology, Clinical Research, and Campus Facilities & Operations.
+These teams include Human Resources, Marketing & Communications, Strategic Planning, Government & Community Relations, Business Development, Internal Audit & Risk Management, Information Technology, Clinical Research, and Campus Facilities & Operations.
 As part of the Fred Hutch Director’s Office, Robinson leads the Hutch’s strategic planning efforts, working with departments and scientific divisions throughout the organization to ensure that the Hutch is positioned to achieve its mission and goals.

-Dr. Elizabeth Prescott, chief of staff for the Fred Hutch Director’s Office, facilitates information flow and decision-making through collaboration with both administrative and scientific partners throughout the Hutch.
+Dr. Prescott, chief of staff for the Fred Hutch Director’s Office, facilitates information flow and decision-making through collaboration with both administrative and scientific partners throughout the Hutch.
 She also participates in the development of strategies and processes to advance key initiatives.